Why do this problem?

 Pairs could then explore the shapes on the remaining cards and you can challenge them with the specific questions given in the problem itself.
-Copies of these for printing out can be downloaded
+Copies of the task and questions for printing out can be downloaded here

 How will you find out the perimeter?

 How will you find out the area?

 Tell me about that shape.

 It might help to use squared paper to try out your idea.